Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Guest Account**

 For tracking coffees a guest account exists.
 It allows guests of the chair to also track their coffees without having their own account.
-* The account should be accessible by the admin (login with admin credentials)
+* The account should be accessible by the admin (login with admin credentials).
-* It should behave like a normal user account, e.g. it includes statistics
+* It should behave like a normal user account, e.g. it includes statistics.
-* This account can be enabled or disabled by system administrators
+* This account can be enabled or disabled by system administrators.
-* A summary email should be send to the admin every X days (configurable)
+* A summary email should be send to the admin every X days (configurable).

 **User Rankings**